foldda/rda/README.md

         }
     }
 ```
-Charian allows easily serializing complex data objects into RDA strings, and is available in multiple lanugages.
+Charian allows easily serializing complex data objects into RDA strings for easy late-binding data exchange, and is available in multiple lanugages.
 Because strings are a generic data format supported in all modern languages and platforms, when using the API, cross-language and cross-platform systems data exchange are no longer difficult.

-## Snappable - A Practical Use
+## Snappable - Data Exchange Late-Binding In Practice

-[Snappable](https://github.com/foldda/snappable) is an open-source component-based computing framework.
+[Snappable](https://github.com/foldda/snappable) is an open-source component-based computing framework for assembling software applications using reusable and interchangeable software components.
+One of Snappable's design requirement is to allow these software components to be made by

+    .
 It is used for defining software component intefaces, so compatible software components that are reusable and interchangeable.
 By using generic, interchangeable software component, an app developer can assemble "non-proprietary" apps using components made by different vendors from a open market, rather than writing code from scratch or using proprietary components and being locked-in by a specific component vendor.

 Independent components connected in the Snappable framework uses RDA-based late-binding data exchange, because they have minimal assumed knowledge when connecting and collaborating to another component, i.e., when two components exchanging data, they don't assume the data has a specific data model.
 This allows the Snappable to implement very generic "plugs" for plugging in interchangeable components which is the design goal of the framework.
 In fact, RDA is created for this design requirement and is a primary data type used throughout the Snappable framework.